ofeksadlo/AutoLabelImg/README.md

 The tool is meant to help you to do the hard work.
 You still need to supervise it.

 # Compatibility
-This tool is designed to work only with yolo models.
+This tool is designed to work only with yolo models.</br>
+Tested only on windows 10 using python 3.7.7

 # Future plans
 1) ~~Detecting more than 1 class and more than 1 object.~~ (Added)